 The main difference between red and infrared light is that we can see red light, whereas we cannot see infrared light.
 Infrared red light is invisible to the human eye.
 You will only be able to see infrared light if you look through special kinds of infrared cameras.

 Different wavelengths treat different things.
-Longer wavelengths (infrared light) penetrate more deeply, and so if you are looking to treat pain and inflammation, you would use an infrared light device.
-904 nm is particularly well-researched for treating pain and inflammation.
-It also has a slightly longer wavelength than most infrared devices, which maximises depth of penetration, as well as allows you to achieve the desired effect with a lower dosage, meaning the risk of hurting yourself is extremely minimal.
+Longer wavelengths (infrared light) penetrate more deeply, and so if you are looking to treat pain and inflammation, you would use an infrared light device (1).
+Excellent treatment guidelines exist for the use of 904 nm infrared laser in particular, thanks to WALT (the World Association of Laser Therapy).
 Remember that, because it's infrared light, when you turn these devices on, you will not see the light!
 Nevertheless, it's emitting powerful light energy, so we don't recommend shining it in your eyes.

 If you are looking to promote tissue repair of superficial issues, such as skin conditions, you may want to use a red light device, such as a 635 nm device.
-Red light is particularly useful for promoting blood flow to encourage superficial tissue repair.
-However it will not penetrate as deeply as infrared light, meaning it won't be effective for deeper issues.
-This is also why, if you're looking for a helmet to treat the brain, you need a device that uses both infrared and red light: studies show that red light doesn't penetrate through the skull, whereas infrared light can directly stimulate brain tissue.
+Red light is particularly useful for promoting blood flow to encourage superficial tissue repair (2).
+However it will not penetrate as deeply as infrared light, meaning it won't be effective for deeper issues (1).
+This is also why, if you're looking for a helmet to treat the brain, you need a device that uses both infrared and red light: studies show that red light doesn't penetrate through the skull, whereas infrared light can directly stimulate brain tissue (1, 3).

 - Reducing pain by modulating nerves